Chanlaw/prediction-extraction/README.md

 The reason we use `.tsv` is because Crowdflower does not support using `.txt` files for uploading data.

 ## Machine Learning Classifier
-To train a classifier, simply run the file in python.
+To train a classifier, simply run the corresponding file, located in the `classifiers` subdirectory in python.
 For example, to train a logistic regression classifier, simply run:
 ```
 python logistic_classifier.py
 ```